Many additional resources are provided by UW-Madison Cores. See the Directory of Resources for Researchers for an up-to-date, navigable compilation.

 Allows researchers to try out the latest in scientific equipment, which is on loan to their teaching labs.
 Providing access to the newest and most advanced equipment is part of Discovery’s vision of ensuring that technology complements the work of researchers, the UW–Madison campus, and private industry partners.

 Provides services such as Lean Startup, mentorship, strategy and team building, and funding.
 The initiative is intended to provide UW-Madison faculty, staff, and students with access to resources to help transform ideas and discoveries into products and companies.

 Provides computer technology services to the University of Wisconsin-Madison and a more limited set of services to UW System and other units of State government.
 DoIT delivers desktop, server, and mainframe computing services and supports networks, and other functions.

 Create, review, and share data management plans that meet institutional and funder requirements.
 RDS offers guidance on this service.

 Offers laptop, 4G modem, and projector equipment rentals on a daily, weekly, monthly or semester basis to UW-Madison faculty, staff, departments and students.
 A valid UW-Madison ID is required.

-The largest in-house printing operation within the State of Wisconsin government, can print any item you need from a wide variety of booklets, brochures, forms, envelopes, cards, flyers, posters, tickets, letterheads, newsletters, business cards, custom textbooks (saddle stitched and perfect bound), course packets and more.
+The largest in-house printing operation within the State of Wisconsin government.
+They can print any item you need from booklets to posters to custom textbooks (saddle stitched and perfect bound) and course packets.

 A range of free technology training and project support options for registered UW-Madison students.
 Faculty and staff can also take advantage of STS by coordinating custom technology workshops for their student groups.